The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Channel Model and Mathematical preliminaries

 \section{Channel Model and Mathematical preliminaries}

-The 2-user MIMO IC is considered where transmitter $i$ ($Tx_i$) has $M_i$ antennas and receiver $i$ ($Rx_i$) has $N_i$ antennas, respectively, for $i=1,~2$.
+The two-user MIMO IC is considered where transmitter $i$ (denoted as $Tx_i$) has $M_i$ antennas and receiver $i$ (denoted as $Rx_i$) has $N_i$ antennas, respectively, for $i=1,~2$.
 Such a MIMO IC will be referred to henceforth as the $(M_1,N_1,M_2,N_2)$ MIMO IC.
-Let the matrix $H_{ij}\in \mathbb{C}^{N_j\times M_i}$ denote the channel between $Tx_i$ and $Rx_j$.
+Let the matrix $H_{ij}\in \mathbb{C}^{N_j\times M_i}$ denote the channel between $Tx_i$ and $Rx_j$ with $\|H_{ij}\|_F^2=1$\footnote{There is no loss of generality, since the Frobenius norm of an unnormalized channel matrix can always be absorbed in an SNR or INR (to be soon defined).}.
 We shall consider a time-invariant or fixed channel where the channel matrices remain fixed for the entire duration of communication.
 The $(M_1,N_1,M_2,N_2)$ MIMO IC is depicted in Fig. \ref{channel_model_two_user_IC}.
-We also incorporate a real-valued attenuation factor, denoted as $\eta_{ij}$, for the signal transmitted from $Tx_i$ to receiver $Rx_j$.
 At time $t$, $Tx_i$ chooses a vector ${X}_{it}\in \mathbb{C}^{M_i\times 1}$ and sends $\sqrt{P_i}{X}_{it}$ over the channel, where we assume the following average input power constraint at $Tx_i$,

 for $ i \in \{ 1,2 \}$, where $ Q_{it}=\mathbb{E}({X}_{it}{X}_{it}^{\dagger})$.
 Note that in the above power constraint $Q_{it}$'s can depend on the channel matrices.

 The received signals at time $t$ can be written as